ashermorgan/running-tools/README.md

 # running-tools
-A collection of tools for runners that calculate splits, convert units, and more
+A collection of tools for runners and their coaches that calculate splits, predict race times, convert units, and more

 Try it out [here](https://ashermorgan.github.io/running-tools/)